iQoncept - Fotolia

-in.
-Large financial institutions in the U.S. must comply with the Sarbanes Oxley Act (as a public company), the Gramm-Leach-Bliley Act (for financial companies), the Payment Card Industry Data Security Standard (for credit service providers), Basel II (if they operate in Europe), SEC Rule 17a-4 (for those in the financial services industry) and local privacy regulations when operating in other countries.
+The regulations companies must comply with are as varied as the services they provide and the regions they operate in.
+Large financial institutions in the U.S. must comply with the Sarbanes-Oxley Act (as a public company), the Gramm-Leach-Bliley Act (for financial companies), the Payment Card Industry Data Security Standard (for credit service providers), SEC Rule 17a-4 (for those in the financial services industry) and local privacy regulations when operating in other countries.

 If healthcare providers and payers are customers of the financial institution, the firm must also comply with privacy requirements under the Health Insurance Portability and Accountability Act (HIPAA) to protect patient health information.

-Despite the variations -- public versus private, global versus operating only in the Southwest United States -- the foundation of most compliance mandates is data retention best practices.
+Despite the variations -- public versus private, global versus operating only in the United States -- the foundation of most Sarbanes-Oxley compliance mandates is data retention best practices.

 Step 1.
 Identify SOX compliance mandates

-Section 404 requires that annual reports contain information regarding internal controls.
+Section 404 requires that annual reports contain information regarding internal control.
 The rule places major responsibility on the CFO and the company's external auditors to ensure the effectiveness of internal controls, including policies, processes and company IT systems used for data retention.